Menu

 messages: Annotated[list, operator.add]

-That Annotated[list, operator.add] line is worth a closer look.
-It tells LangGraph: “When a node sends back new messages, append them to the list.”
-Without this, each node would replace the whole messages list.
-This is the single most important detail in LangGraph state design.
+That Annotated[list, operator.add] line deserves a closer look.
+It says: “When a node sends back new messages, append them to whatever is already there.”
+Drop this tag and every node would overwrite the whole list.
+This one annotation is probably the most critical detail in LangGraph state design.

-Enough theory.
-Let’s build a graph that does something real: take a user’s name and create a greeting.
-No LLM yet — just plain Python functions wired together.
+Time to write some code.
+Let’s make a graph that takes a user’s name and prints a greeting.
+No LLM for now — just pure Python functions linked by edges.

-We need two nodes.
-The first cleans the user’s name.
-The second builds a greeting from the clean name.
-The state carries data between them.
+I’ll use two nodes.
+One cleans up the raw name.
+The other builds a greeting from the cleaned version.
+State moves data between them.

 python